 Judea and Samaria—June 8, 1967

 The liberation of the biblical heartland was among the unforeseen outcomes of Israel’s defensive Six-Day War.
-At the beginning of the war Prime Minister Eshkol assured Israel’s neighbors (Syria and Jordon),
+At the beginning of the war Prime Minister Eshkol made assurances to Israel’s neighbors of Syria and Jordon.

 “We shall not attack any country unless it opens war on us.
 Even now, when the mortars speak, we have not given up our quest for peace.
 We strive to repel all menace of terrorism and any danger of aggression to ensure our security and our legitimate rights.”(6)

 When Jordan began shelling Jerusalem, King Hussein was urged by Israel to stay out of the conflict promising when,

 “the firing stopped and Jordan refrained from any other warlike acts . . .
 Israel would honor the armistice agreement with Jordan in its entirety.”(7)